Yallingup Beaches: Your Guide to Surfing, Swimming, and Relaxation

 Yallingup Beach

 First up is Yallingup Beach.
 This long, white sandy beach is known for its epic surf breaks, making it a popular destination for surfers all around the world.
-While the main break offers thrilling waves, the inner lagoon serves as a calm retreat, with crystal-clear waters perfect for swimming and snorkeling.
+While the main break offers thrilling waves, the inner lagoon serves as a calm retreat, with crystal-clear waters perfect for swimming and snorkelling.
 There are also plenty of amenities in the area, including a playground and BBQ facilities, making it an ideal spot for a family picnic.

 Smiths Beach